Chapter 15.15

 (iii) Meet the requirements of subsection (2)(c) of this section and the elevation and anchoring requirements for manufactured homes.

 (4) Floodways.
-Located within areas of special flood hazard established in JCC 15.15.060 are areas designated as floodways.
-Since the floodway is an extremely hazardous area due to the velocity of floodwaters that can carry debris, and increase erosion potential, the following provisions apply:
+Areas designated as floodways are located within areas of special flood hazard established in JCC 15.15.040.
+Since the floodway is an extremely hazardous area due to the velocity of floodwaters that can carry debris, and increase erosion potential, the following standards apply:

-(a) Prohibit encroachments, including fill, new construction, substantial improvements, and other development unless certification by a registered professional engineer is provided demonstrating through hydrologic and hydraulic analyses performed in accordance with standard engineering practice that the proposed encroachment would not result in any increase in flood levels during the occurrence of the base flood discharge;
+(a) No-Rise Standard.
+Encroachments, including fill, new construction, substantial improvements, and other development are prohibited, unless certification by a registered professional engineer is provided demonstrating through hydrologic and hydraulic analyses performed in accordance with standard engineering practice that the proposed encroachment would not result in any increase in flood levels during the occurrence of the base flood discharge;

-(c) If subsection (4)(a) of this section is satisfied, all new construction and substantial improvements shall comply with all applicable flood hazard reduction provisions of this section.
+(c) If the “no-rise” standard contained in subsection (4)(a) of this section is satisfied, all new construction and substantial improvements shall comply with all applicable flood hazard reduction provisions of this section; and

 (5) Standards for Shallow Flooding Areas (AO Zones).
 Shallow flooding areas appear on FIRMs as AO zones with depth designations.
 The base flood depths in these zones range from one to three feet above ground where a clearly defined channel does not exist, or where the path of flooding is unpredictable and where velocity flow may be evident.
 Such flooding is usually characterized as sheet flow.
 In these areas, the following provisions apply:

-(a) New construction and substantial improvements of residential structures and manufactured homes within AO zones shall have the lowest floor (including basement) elevated above the highest adjacent grade to the structure, one foot or more above the depth number specified in feet on the community’s FIRM (at least two feet above the highest adjacent grade to the structure if no depth number is specified);
+(a) New construction and substantial improvements of residential structures and manufactured homes within AO zones shall have the lowest floor (including basement, utilities and mechanical equipment) elevated above the highest adjacent grade to the structure, one foot or more above the depth number specified in feet on the community’s FIRM (at least two feet above the highest adjacent grade to the structure if no depth number is specified);

 (b) New construction and substantial improvements of nonresidential structures within AO zones shall either: